DataResearchLabs/my_time_tabulator/README.md

 #### 1.2 How to Track Your Time ...
-There are a lot of [excellent online tools](https://clockify.me/best-time-tracking-apps) out there for you to use, including Clockify, TogglTrack, Havest, HubStaff, RescueTime, TmieDoctor, TimeCamp, Timely, and Everhour.
+There are a lot of [excellent online tools](https://clockify.me/best-time-tracking-apps) out there for you to use, including Clockify, TogglTrack, Harvest, Hubstaff, RescueTime, TimeDoctor, Timecamp, Timely, and Everhour.
 All cost money except for those having a base free option with limited functionality.
 Many of these tool work on your cell phone and are accessible from anywhere on the web.
 All great features.<br>

 So, why would you want to download and use this Microsoft Access application tying you to a PC?
 In short, because it is simple, full featured, and has several actionable reoprts to better track your time.<br>
 <br>